 Trapped in a hellish slum the team finds themselves fighting for their lives as both gang members and the local residents attack them.
 They not only need to escape but to find out who set them up.

 BUYBUST features an insane amount of well-staged battles.
-The slum’s maze of streets seems to spew an unending supply of attackers forcing the squad’s rapidly dwindling members to increasingly desperate means of self-defense.
+The slum’s maze of streets seems to spew an unending supply of attackers.
+Forcing the squad’s rapidly dwindling members to increasingly desperate means of self-defence.
 There’s a scene with a pair of hedge clippers that ranks as their best use on-screen since THE BURNING.

-Primarily a balls-out action film BUYBUST does have a message about the effects of the brutality and corruption of the country’s current government on its poorest residents.
+Primarily a balls-out action film BUYBUST does have a message.
+One about the effects of the brutality and corruption of the country’s current government on its poorest residents.
 Matti has referred to Duarte and his supporters as “motherfuckers” on social media.
-He manages to make his points without demonizing the slum dwellers, (they’re angered over the constant deaths in raids) or the squad who are suffering wrath better directed at other units.
+He manages to make his points without demonizing the slum dwellers, (they’re angered over the constant deaths in raids).
+Or the squad who are suffering wrath better directed at other units.
 This all plays into the wild three-way battle that sets up the film’s final confrontation.

 At a hair over two hours, BUYBUST really doesn’t feel long.
 It’s a fast-paced, hard-edged action film with a point to make.
 And it makes it well, right down to the final shot.

 Well Go USA will release BUYBUST in select North American cities from Aug.
 10 with home video release to follow.